 - Obtaining grants of money or loans.

-Ministerial matters ok (e.g., assisting with filing for Medicare for a family member, getting new plates at the DMV, or Access-a-ride)
+Handle ministerial matters (e.g., assisting with filing for Medicare for a family member, getting new plates at the DMV, or Access-a-ride.)

 CONFLICT OF INTEREST - SOLICITING VENDORS:

-Staff or Offices or Departments that are involved in selecting or working with banks or lending institutions should not contact vendors for fundraising purposes – this conflicts with their regular duties.
+Staff or Offices or Departments that are involved in selecting or working with vendors should not contact vendors for fundraising purposes – this conflicts with their regular duties.
 (For example, Purchasing, Business Office, Budget, Financial Aid and other student support professionals, Facilities, Buildings and Grounds, or others who select or work with vendors.)
 Only designated employees may do so (development staff, College foundation staff that is not involved in College procurement, College Financial Aid, and other "neutrals").

 2. Attending College Gala Events

-If Bank buys table and has seats left over, may offer seats to President or designated neutral official at college for distribution.
+If a vendor buys a table and has seats left over, it may offer seats to the College President or a designated neutral official at college for distribution.

-Must be written protocol, and only those college employees with a "State agency purpose" may attend.
-Should not be staff that are involved in selecting or working with banks or lending institutions.
+There must be a written protocol, and only those college employees with a "State agency purpose" may attend.
+Should not be staff that is involved in selecting or working with vendors.